Proudly Serving All Residents of the 71107 Zip Code Area and the historical MLK Jr. District

 St. Moses' Mart

-St. Moses Mart is an 18,000 sq. ft.
-Orthodox Christian food bank and chapel rising in the heart of Shreveport's MLK Jr. neighborhood — transforming a historic grocery store into a beacon of mercy, nourishment, and worship for all who need it.
+St. Moses Mart is a 16,000 sq. ft.
+Orthodox Christian food bank and chapel rising in the heart of Shreveport's MLK Jr. neighborhood — transforming a community hub of nourishment, self-improvement, and prayer for those in need.

-What was once Lo-Mart Grocery Store — a neighborhood institution founded in 1975 in the MLK Jr. / Cooper Road area of Shreveport, Louisiana — is being reborn as something far greater.
-St. Moses Mart is an 18,000 square foot facility being transformed by the grace of God and the generosity of the faithful, into a free community food market and Orthodox Christian chapel.
+What was once Lo-Mart Grocery Store — a neighborhood institution founded in 1975 in the MLK Jr. / Cooper Road area of Shreveport, Louisiana — is being reborn as something beneficial for the community.
+St. Moses' Mart is a 16,000 square foot facility being transformed, by the grace of God and the generosity of so many, into a community food market, an educational center, and place of prayer.

-We are partnering with the Northwest Louisiana Food Bank to distribute hundreds of thousands of pounds of free food annually — fresh produce, canned goods, dairy, meats, and more — to those who qualify.
+We have partnered with the Northwest Louisiana Food Bank to distribute an estimated 1,000,000 pounds of free food annually — fresh produce, canned goods, dairy, meats, and more — to those who qualify.

 Mission & Faith

-The Chapel of St. Simon of Cyrene provides a sacred space for Orthodox Christian worship — Divine Liturgy, Vespers, and the sacramental life of the ancient Church.
+The Orthodox Chapel of St. Simon of Cyrene provides a sacred space for prayer and healing of the soul.

 St. Moses the Black